Interactive walkthrough — sample data

 Observations Feed

-Detected shifts logged with confidence and uncertainty notes, plus neutral questions to explore over the next window.
+Auto-detected shifts logged with calibrated confidence and neutral questions to explore — never prescriptive, always honest about uncertainty.

 confidence: mediumlast 7 vs prior 7